 For outbreaks with numerous cases over a broad area, the entire area is subject to adult control.
+Occupier consent is required when interior spraying a premises.

 Adult Control - Property Exterior Misting

 Property exterior misting may be undertaken.
 Councils Vector Management Officers would assist Queensland Health in property misting.